Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Practical exercise: graph modeling.

-- Real-Time Data Management vs Traditional Data Warehouses
+- Real-Time Data Management vs. Traditional Data Warehouses

 - Introduction to real-time data processing and batch processing.